-Alison Lapczuk, founder of the Calgary chapter, was inspired by attending a single meeting in Windsor, Ontario, August, 2013.
-She credits the inspiration to her Mother-in-law, Donna Lapczuk and good friend, Barb O’Neil, who are members of that chapter.
+Alison Lapczuk, Co-founder of the Calgary chapter, was inspired by attending a single meeting in Windsor, Ontario, August, 2013.
+She credits the inspiration to her Mother-in-law, Donna Lapczuk, who was a member of that chapter.
 One month later, in September, 100 Women Who Care Calgary was born.

-Christy Parker was the first member and actually signed up on FaceBook before the page was even made public.
+Christy McMurray was the first member and actually signed up on FaceBook before the page was even made public.
 She was really on top of it!
 Christy was inspired by the 100 Women chapter in Kingston, Ontario.
 Christy was so helpful that she quickly became the organization’s co-founder as of October 3rd, 2013.
-A great partnership has begun and 100 Women Who Care Calgary is in good hands for years to come.
+A great partnership had begun and 100 Women Who Care Calgary took root.

 This is a growing movement in Canada.
 Our chapter was the first ‘100 Who Care’ chapter in Western Canada, but many more have cropped up since then!
-There are over 350 chapters worldwide.
+There are over hundreds of chapters worldwide.

 Karen Dunigan always found it interesting that one of her greatest ideas was born from something as simple and basic as baby cribs.
 It was during lunch one day with executive leadership from the Center for Family Health, where other fundraising matters were being discussed, that the Center’s CEO mentioned a need she learned about at a staff meeting earlier that morning regarding new mothers and portable cribs.
 Karen’s ears perked and she told the CEO that would be something she would like to know more about and another lunch was scheduled to specifically discuss the need.